tonaljs/tonal/docs/DOCUMENTATION.md

-Return all modes of a pitch set
+Return all modes of a collection of notes

 __Arguments:__